caiguanhao/imgcrush/README.md

 If no input directory provided, it will use current directory.
 Images in output directory will not be used as input images.
+You can set TERM_WIDTH environment variable if there's no tty.
 ```

 Install: